A Glossary of Terms Defining the Science of Behavior

 Counterconditioning: A principle of behavior that consists of replacing a maladaptive with a more adaptive response to a particular stimulus; it comes in two distinct forms: Covert and Overt Conditioning.
-Mindfulness is one instance of (covert) counterconditioning used in such Clinical Behavior Analysis (CBA) therapies as Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT).
-When counterconditioning overlaps with habituation and punishment, it is called Systematic Desensitization.
+Mindfulness is one instance of counterconditioning used in such clinical behavior therapies as Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT).
+Other counterconditioning techniques include breathing and meditation which are often incorporated into Systematic Desensitization.

 Data Collection: The process of collecting data on specific dimensions of behavior.

-Functional Behavior Assessment (FBA): An assessment implemented to analyze and evaluate behavior; precedes a Behavior Intervention Plan (BIP).
+Functional Behavior Assessment (FBA): An assessment procedure based on Functional Analysis that is implemented to analyze and evaluate the function of overt behavior (as private events cannot be precisely measured); precedes a Behavior Intervention Plan (BIP).

 Behavior Intervention Plan (BIP): A plan conducted after an FBA to outline an intervention that will measurably change behavior.
 Also known as Behavior Management Plan, or Behavior Support Plan (BSP).